dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

 Going back to the `RootRouter`'s `routeToLoggedIn`, it can now correctly dismiss the loggedOut RIB.
-The last two lines of the `routeToLoggedIn` method build the LoggedInRouter, and attach it as a child.
+The last two lines of the `routeToLoggedIn` method build the `LoggedInRouter`, and attach it as a child.
 Routers always attach the routers of their children.

 Notice we don't need to call a `RootViewControllable` to show the LoggedIn RIB, as the `LoggedIn` RIB doesn't have a view.
 If you want to see what presenting a RIB with a view looks like, check out the `routeToLoggedOut` method.